 1. Express beauty in Lofoten – 5-day road trip in Northern Norway

 A 5-day driving tour of Norway may seem ambitious, but it is wholly achievable, especially if you set your sights on the gorgeous and scenic Lofoten Islands.
 This itinerary is ideal for birdwatchers, hikers, and travellers wishing to see the untouched northern terrain of Norway.

 Experience the rugged wilderness of the Lofoten Islands, and explore the arctic fjords, marvel at the majestic mountains, spy seabird colonies, and step off into beautiful villages like Henningsvær.

 What’s the drive like?

-The driving for this itinerary is light, roughly 252km/158km, and in two major stretches, roughly 2 hours for both trips.
+The driving for this itinerary is light, roughly 158-252 kilometres (98-157 miles).
+And, you can drive it in two major stretches, each of which takes around 2 hours.
 For more information, see our guide to driving in Norway.